 - Financial and insurance

 Universities and colleges in the UK are offering courses in the following subject areas:

 - human resource management

-- hospitality, leisure, tourism, and transport
+- hospitality, leisure, and tourism

 You can also decide on your specialist study topics to suit your interests and career aims.
 Some elements may be core, required study with an additional range of optional, specialist modules to choose from.
 Many courses also include work placements and the option to spend a year working in industry.

 Some degrees are accredited by one or more of the national professional bodies that certify qualifications for careers in management and accounting.
 This can mean students are exempt from some of the exams required to become a chartered accountant or manager, for example.